 Ridesharing services such as Uber and Lyft have become the go-to form of transportation for many Los Angeles and Southern California residents.
 During September 2018, Uber and Lyft drivers who logged in to one or both rideshare apps drove between 160 million and 184.9 million miles in greater Los Angeles.

 Despite their convenience and ease, accidents still happen.
 Because ridesharing policies and laws are constantly evolving, it’s important to understand your rights if you were injured or suffered property loss in an Uber or Lyft related accident.

 From 2017 to 2018, there were reportedly 58 deaths from accidents during Uber trips in the U.S., with 21% of these fatalities being Uber drivers, 21% being riders, and 40% being pedestrians.
 Moreover, 90% of Uber-related fatal crashes occurred in urban areas.

 Personal injury and property loss claims involving Uber and Lyft are especially complex.
-These cases include numerous factors, such as whether a driver was logged into the app when the accident happened, and will often result in multiple claims against the company, the driver, and even other drivers.
+These cases include numerous factors, such as whether a driver was logged into the app when the accident happened.
+They will often result in multiple claims against the company, the driver, and even other drivers.

 It is entirely possible for a Lyft or Uber driver to incur varying levels of liability.
 It all depends on what he or she was doing when the accident took place.
-In general, there are three (3) liability limits which a Lyft or Uber driver may have when he or she:
+In general, there are three liability limits which a Lyft or Uber driver may have when they: